Skip to Content

 The full recipe with measurements is in the recipe card below.

 Step 1: Boil water in a large saucepan over medium heat.
 Cook the gluten-free pasta according to the package instructions.
-Reserve one cup of the pasta water before draining.
+Reserve one cup of the pasta water before draining the pasta through a colander.

 Asparagus cooking in a pan.

-Step 3: Transfer the cooked asparagus to a serving bowl with artichoke hearts, spinach, cooked pasta, and pesto.
-Use the reserved pasta water to loosen the mixture and combine.
+Step 3: Transfer the cooked asparagus to a serving bowl and mix it with the artichoke hearts, spinach leaves, pasta, and pesto.
+Use the reserved pasta water as needed to loosen and combine the ingredients.

 Expert Tips

-• Cook the pasta al dente.
+• Prepare al dente pasta.
 The last thing you want when making pasta salad is sticky, overcooked noodles.
-Follow the package instructions or reduce the cooking time by a few minutes for al dente pasta.
-According to Chef Alex Aïnouz on an episode of Milkstreet, it means firm but not undercooked.
+Cook your favorite pasta according to the package instructions or reduce the cooking time slightly to ensure the pasta is al dente.
+Al dente is an Italian phrase that literally means to the tooth.
+It refers to pasta that cooks until tender but still has a slight chew.
+Chef Alex Aïnouz explains on an episode of Milkstreet that al dente means firm but not undercooked.

 • Use a thin pesto.
 Use thin the pesto to coat the pasta.
 Some pesto recipes are thick, so you may need to add more olive oil until the pesto is smooth.
 Then, gently combine the ingredients while the pasta is warm.